At least 7 Coptic Christians killed in bus attack in Egypt

-At least seven people were killed and multiple others were injured in an attack on a bus carrying Coptic Christians to a monastery in Egypt on Friday, a spokesman for Egypt's Coptic Church told ABC News.
+At least seven people were killed and more than 20 others were injured in an attack on a bus carrying Coptic Christians to a monastery in Egypt on Friday, according to a spokesperson for Egypt's Coptic Church.

-The bus was traveling from the Egyptian city of Sohag to the Monastery of Saint Samuel the Confessor, in Minya, both south of Cairo, according to the church's official television channel.
+The bus was traveling from the Monastery of Saint Samuel the Confessor, in Minya, to the Sohag area, both south of Cairo, the spokesman said.
+It was carrying a family that had traveled to the monastery for the baptism of one of its children, according to the spokesman.

 Egypt's government news service released a statement from an unnamed security official saying at least 12 people were injured.
 Earlier Friday, the church television channel had said 10 people were killed.

-The church said in a statement that the bus was carrying several members of the same family.
 Graphic images shared by the church showed children among the injured.
+Attackers also fired at two other buses at the same site Friday, the church spokesperson said.

 A similar attack took place in May 2017, when gunmen fired at a bus carrying Christians to the same monastery, killing at least 28 people.
 ISIS claimed responsibility for that attack.